YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 1. The fleet flies for 1 unit, then one aircraft is abandoned, transferring the fuel (1 unit) to the other, who then continues to fly for 2 units.
 Thus the fleet achieves the range of 3 units.

-### Defining the state of the fleet
+### States of the fleet

-The state of the fleet consists of the position of the fleet and a list of the amount of fuel available for each aircraft in the fleet, called the _fuel profile_.
+A state of the fleet consists of the position of the fleet and a list of the amount of fuel available for each aircraft in the fleet, called the _fuel profile_.
 Implicitly the fuel profile shows how many aircraft are currently in the fleet: this is the length of the list.